bagus149/tripleten-projects/weather_effect/README.md

-## Deskripsi Proyek
+## Project Description:
-Anda bekerja sebagai seorang analis untuk Zuber, sebuah perusahaan berbagi tumpangan (ride-sharing) baru yang diluncurkan di Chicago.
-Tugas Anda adalah untuk menemukan pola pada informasi yang tersedia.
-Anda ingin memahami preferensi penumpang dan dampak faktor eksternal terhadap perjalanan.
-Dengan menggunakan basis data, Anda akan menganalisis data dari kompetitor dan menguji hipotesis terkait pengaruh cuaca terhadap frekuensi perjalanan.
+In this project, we work as an analyst for a company, a new ride-sharing company launched in Chicago.
+Our task is to discover patterns in the available information.
+We want to understand passenger preferences and the impact of external factors on rides.
+Using the database, we analyze data from competitors and test hypotheses related to the influence of weather on ride frequency.

-## Data
+## Data:
-Basis data yang memuat informasi perjalanan taksi di Chicago:
-Tabel `neighborhoods`: data terkait wilayah di kota Chicago
+Database containing taxi trip information in Chicago:
+Table `neighborhoods`: data related to neighborhoods in the city of Chicago.

-- _name_: nama wilayah
+- _name_: Neighborhood names
-- _neighborhood_id_: kode wilayah
+- _neighborhood_id_: Neighborhood codes

-Tabel `cabs`: data terkait taksi
+Table `cabs`: Taxi data

-- _cab_id_: kode kendaraan
+- _cab_id_: Vehicle codes
-- _vehicle_id_: ID teknis kendaraan
+- _vehicle_id_: Vehicle technical IDs
-- _company_name_: nama perusahaan yang memiliki kendaraan
+- _company_name_: Company names that own the vehicles

-Tabel `trips`: data terkait perjalanan
+Table `trips`: Trip data

-- _trip_id_: kode perjalanan
+- _trip_id_: Trip codes
-- _cab_id_: kode kendaraan yang beroperasi
+- _cab_id_: Operating vehicle codes
-- _start_ts_: tanggal dan waktu perjalanan dimulai (waktu dibulatkan dalam satuan jam)
-- _end_ts_: tanggal dan waktu perjalanan berakhir (waktu dibulatkan dalam satuan jam)
+- _start_ts_: Start date and time of the trip (time rounded to the nearest hour)
+- _end_ts_: End date and time of the trip (time rounded to the nearest hour)
-- _duration_seconds_: durasi perjalanan dalam satuan detik
+- _duration_seconds_: Trip duration in seconds
-- _distance_miles_: jarak perjalanan dalam satuan mil
+- _distance_miles_: Trip distance in miles
-- _pickup_location_id_: kode wilayah penjemputan
+- _pickup_location_id_: Pickup neighborhood code
-- _dropoff_location_id_: kode wilayah pengantaran
+- _dropoff_location_id_: Drop-off neighborhood code

-Tabel `weather_records`: data terkait cuaca
+Table `weather_records`: Weather Data

-- _record_id_: kode catatan cuaca
+- _record_id_: Weather record code
-- _ts_: tanggal dan waktu saat pencatatan cuaca dilakukan (waktu dibulatkan dalam satuan jam)
-- _temperature_: suhu saat pencatatan cuaca dilakukan
+- _ts_: Date and time when the weather record was taken (time rounded to the nearest hour)
+- _temperature_: Temperature at the time of the weather recording
-- _description_: deskripsi singkat tentang kondisi cuaca, seperti "light rain" (hujan ringan) atau "scattered clouds" (berawan)
+- _description_: Brief description of the weather conditions, such as "light rain" or "scattered clouds"
+-

-## Libraries
+## Libraries:
 - _pandas_
 - _requests_
 - _BeautifulSoup_